Putin to get coronavirus vaccine shot in Russia on Tuesday

 “Today we can confidently say … that the Russian vaccines are absolutely reliable and safe,” Putin said.
 “It is an absolute success of our scientists and specialists.”

-Putin has been repeatedly asked why he hasn’t been vaccinated so far.
-In December, the 68-year-old Russian leader said Sputnik V wasn’t being recommended to people of a certain age, adding that “vaccines have not yet reached people like me.”
+Putin and his spokesman have been repeatedly asked why the president hasn’t been vaccinated so far.
+In December, the Russian leader said Sputnik V wasn’t being recommended to people of a certain age, adding that “vaccines have not yet reached people like me.”

 At the time, the shot was only being offered to people ages 18 to 60, but in less then two weeks after Putin’s remarks Russian health authorities cleared the vaccine for those older than 60.

 Last month, Russia’s Kommersant newspaper reported that Putin planned to get vaccinated in the end of the summer or beginning of the fall this year.
-The newspaper quoted Putin telling Russian media managers at a closed-door meeting that he didn’t want to do it for publicity’s sake in front of cameras and that he had other vaccinations he needs to get first.
+The newspaper quoted Putin telling Russian media managers at a closed-door meeting that he didn’t want to do it for publicity’s sake in front of cameras and that he had other vaccinations scheduled already.

 Peskov said Monday he didn’t “expect” Putin’s vaccination on Tuesday “to be a public event.”